 - Inventory is the number of properties sold over the past four quarters divided by the current stock on market (SoM)

-- HtAG measures the Inventory levels in quarters
+- HtAG measures the Inventory levels in months

 - Inventory levels define how absorbent real estate markets are of new listings